 Below you will find a comprehensive list of the primary types of real estate encumbrances plus a detailed explanation of how they work.

-There are many reasons why a lien may be placed on your property, including tax debt, but the most common type of lien is an outstanding mortgage.
+There are many reasons a lien may be placed on your property, including tax debt, but an outstanding mortgage is the most common type of lien.

 Generally, liens can be divided into voluntary and involuntary liens.
 A voluntary lien is one that you agree with.